Social Innovation Lab 2025 cover image

 Site visits

-This two-part study visit offers an in-depth look at both outreach and centre-based approaches to youth engagement through Flying Dragons, an innovative youth outreach programme in Ljubljana that brings creative, flexible, and inclusive activities directly to neighbourhoods with limited access to structured youth programmes.
+This two-part study visit offers an in-depth look at both outreach and centre-based approaches to youth engagement through Young Dragons, an innovative youth outreach programme in Ljubljana that brings creative, flexible, and inclusive activities directly to neighbourhoods with limited access to structured youth programmes.
 Participants will first explore the Mobile Youth Centre Ljuba & Drago and its street-based youth work approach, learning how the team designs co-created activities – from art workshops to peer-led projects – and tailors them to the needs and ideas of local young people.

 The second part takes place at Youth Centre Zalog, where participants will see how a community-based centre builds long-term partnerships with schools, associations, and youth themselves to foster participation, creativity, and inclusion.